bitjourney/ci-npm-update/README.md

 ## Configuration

-This command is designed to be executed by CI periodically.
+This command is designed to be executed by CI nightly builds.

 Set `GITHUB_ACCESS_TOKEN` environment to make a pull-requesto to github repositories, and set SSH keys to push to the repos from CI.